KOLW: History

-On September 19, 2013, at 3:00 p.m., KOLW flipped to Rhythmic CHR as "Hot 97.5".
+On September 19, 2013, at 3:00 p.m., KOLW flipped to rhythmic CHR as "Hot 97.5".

 On March 1, 2019, KOLW began stunting with construction sounds and riddles in between songs, teasing a relaunch on the following Monday, March 4, at 6 a.m., with the debut of a new morning show.
 One of the riddles, "Of no use for one, yet absolute bliss to two," was related to 975KissFM.com, a domain discovered by radio industry website RadioInsight in January.
 The domain previously led to KOLW's former website.
 At the announced time, the stunting ended and KOLW relaunched as "97.5 Kiss FM", with the syndicated Brooke & Jubal in the Morning as its new morning show.

-On June 17, 2022 Townsquare Media placed KOLW into The Tri Cities Divestiture Trust, as part of its acquisition of Cherry Creek Broadcasting.
-On July 1, 2022, KOLW flipped back to classic hits as "97.5 Kool FM", while the Rhythmic CHR format and "Kiss FM" branding were moved to newly acquired 105.3 KONA-FM.
+On June 17, 2022, Townsquare Media placed KOLW into The Tri Cities Divestiture Trust, as part of its acquisition of Cherry Creek Broadcasting.
+On July 1, 2022, KOLW flipped back to classic hits as "97.5 Kool FM", while the rhythmic CHR format and "Kiss FM" branding were moved to newly acquired KONA-FM 105.3.

 In January 2024, KOLW went silent.
 The license was surrendered for cancellation that June.